For today’s plan sponsors, retirement savings disparities between different demographic groups have become a significant concern.

-For employers looking to establish more inclusive benefits, one of the first things they should consider is analyzing their existing workforce demographics, says CAPTRUST’s Mike Webb, an institutional financial advisor located in New York City.
+For employers looking to establish more inclusive benefit packages, one of the first things to consider is analyzing existing workforce demographics, says CAPTRUST Financial Advisor Mike Webb.

-Auto-enrollment is particularly important for low-income Blacks and Hispanics.
-According to a recent Vanguard study, with voluntary enrollment, these individuals participate in a defined contribution plan at 35 percent and 36 percent.
-With auto-enrollment, participation jumps all the way to 93 percent and 94 percent!
+“Specifically, I’d say there’s strong data to show the positive impact of auto-enrollment and auto-escalation features,” Webb says.
+Auto-enrollment is particularly effective for low-income workers of color.
+According to a recent Vanguard study, when offered only voluntary enrollment, Black and Hispanic workers participate in a defined contribution plan at 35 percent and 36 percent respectively.
+But with auto-enrollment, participation jumps all the way to 93 percent and 94 percent.

-Coupling auto-enrollment with auto-escalation can move the needle even further.
-Because auto-escalation increases the default deferral amount each year up to a predetermined maximum, “it can help mitigate differences in minority savings rates over time,” Webb says.
+Coupling auto-enrollment with auto-escalation can move the needle even farther.
+Because auto-escalation increases the default deferral amount each year, up to a predetermined maximum, “it can help mitigate demographic differences in savings rates over time,” Webb says.

 Reap the Benefits

-While there is no quick fix in place, evaluating the identities and financial needs of employees, finding gaps in current offerings, and working to address them is a very good start.
+Today’s retirement savings playing field is certainly uneven.
+But it can also be leveled.
+While there is no quick fix in place, evaluating the identities and financial needs of employees, finding gaps in current offerings, and working to address them are three great first steps.